code-dispenser/Flow/ReadMe.md

     public async Task<Flow<IEnumerable<CustomerSearchResult>>> Handle(CustomerSearchQuery searchCriteria)
         /*
-            * Utility helper within the Flow library so you can wrap method content in a try catch that returns a flow
+            * Utility helper within the Flow library so you can wrap method content in a try catch that
-            * Using an injected handler specific to database exceptions for the entire app.
-You could have specific global
+            * returns a flow Using an injected handler specific to database exceptions for the entire app.
-            * handlers for file input, messaging etc */
+            * You could have specific global handlers for file input, messaging etc */
         => await FlowHandler.TryToFlow
             (
-                async () => await _readOnlyDB.Customers.Where(c => c.CompanyName.Contains(searchCriteria.companyName))
+                async () => await _readOnlyDB.Customers
+                                             .Where(c => c.CompanyName.Contains(searchCriteria.companyName))
                                              .Select(Customer.ProjectToCustomerSearchResult).ToListAsync(),

                 exception => _exceptionHandler.Handle<IEnumerable<CustomerSearchResult>>(exception)
             );